trapexit/mergerfs/mkdocs/docs/known_issues_bugs.md

 ### SQLite3, Plex, Jellyfin do not work with mergerfs

 It does.
-If you're trying to put the software's config / metadata / database on mergerfs you can't set [cache.files=off](config/cache.md) (unless you use Linux v6.6 or above) because they are using **sqlite3** with **mmap** enabled.
+If you're trying to put the software's config / metadata / database on mergerfs you can't set [cache.files=off](config/cache.md) (unless you use Linux v6.6 or above and [direct-io-allow-mmap](config/options.md) is enabled) because they are using **sqlite3** with **mmap** enabled and have failed to properly handle the situation where **mmap** may not be available.

 That said it is recommended that config and runtime files be stored on SSDs on a regular filesystem for performance reasons.
-See [What should mergerfs NOT be used for?](faq/recommendations_and_warnings.md).
+See [What should mergerfs NOT be used for?](faq/recommendations_and_warnings.md#what-should-mergerfs-not-be-used-for).

 Other software that leverages **sqlite3** which require **mmap** includes Radarr, Sonarr, and Lidarr.
-That said many programs use **sqlite3** and do not require **mmap**.
+However, many programs use **sqlite3** and do not require **mmap**.

-It is recommended that you reach out to the developers of the software you are having troubles with and asking them to add a fallback to regular file IO when **mmap** is unavailable.
-It is not only more compatible and resilient but also can be more performant in certain situations.
+It is recommended that you reach out to the developers of the software you are having troubles with and ask them to add a fallback to regular file IO when **mmap** is unavailable.
+It is not only more compatible but also can be more performant in certain situations.

-If the issue is that quick scanning doesn't seem to pick up media then be sure to set `func.getattr=newest`.
+If the issue is that quick scans do not seem to pick up media then be sure to set `func.getattr=newest`.
 That said a full scan will pick up all media and it will put less load on the host to use time based library scans or to configure downloading software to trigger a scan when files are added to the pool.
 See [Does inotify and fanotify work?](faq/compatibility_and_integration.md#does-inotify-and-fanotify-work)